annchain/og-sdk-java/README.md

-# og-sdk-go
+# og-sdk-jva
-Go SDK for OG DLT
+Java SDK for OG